 Recent technological advances enable digital renderings to be easily done with a minimum amount of work.
 Accordingly, more officers are using digital measurements to include in their opinions.
 But there is much more to your story of how the crash occurred to be told.

-Unless a victim or the family’s representative has been able to obtain experienced and reputable representation after the crash, the family may be disadvantaged by a delay in investigation after the accident.
+Unless a victim or the family’s representative has been able to obtain experienced and reputable representation after the crash, the family may be disadvantaged by a delay in the investigation after the accident.
 Many trucking companies are now pushing to attempt to repair or “total” the big rig very quickly after the accident.
 That may impact whether the family can have access to the vehicle and is one reason hiring counsel quickly is so important.

 In almost every big truck accident case, the motor carrier will hire an expert who reconstructs or reenacts the crash and suggest that someone other than the truck driver has responsibility for the accident.
 That will be a given.
 Expect the defense to deny the case, even if the police fault and ticket the truck driver.